About CVUU: FAQ

 - The Cache Valley Unitarian-Universalists congregation is proud to make our Fellowship house available to Cache Valley groups that share our values.

-- We provide a home for the Cache Youth Resource Center (CYRC).
+- We provide a home for Cache Pride.
 This resource is for youth aged 16 to 23 and meets Friday evening.
-The Cache Youth Resource Center has a focus on marginalized and homeless youth, but all are welcome.
+A pre-teen group meets on Tuesday evenings.
+Cache Pride has a focus on marginalized and homeless youth, but all are welcome.

 - The Citizen’s Climate Lobby as well as other like-minded groups meet once a month in our Fellowship house.

 - Does the Cache Valley Unitarian-Universalists congregation provide other services such as weddings and funerals?
 Yes.
-Please contact our lay leadership.
+Please contact the Building Manager at firstname.lastname@example.org.

 - How can I help support Cache Valley Unitarian-Universalists congregation in its mission of spiritual growth, social and environmental action, and religious exploration (the money side)?